Stefan Schwarzmann

-Stefan Schwarzmann (born 11 November 1965) is a German drummer who has recorded for Accept, U.D.O., Running Wild, X-Wild, Krokus and Helloween.
+Stefan Schwarzmann (born 11 November 1965) is a German heavy metal drummer who has recorded for Accept, U.D.O., Running Wild, X-Wild, Krokus and Helloween.
 Schwarzmann joined Helloween as a replacement for departing drummer Mark Cross in 2003.
 Although Stefan got on well with the members of the band, he had other musical preferences.
 As a result, he chose to leave Helloween after the Rabbits on the Run Tour in early 2005.

 In 2012, Schwarzmann and guitarist Mille Petrozza were contracted to record the album Revolution with Lacrimosa.

 Equipment

 Schwarzmann currently endorses Pearl drums, Aquarian drumheads, Wincent drumsticks, and Paiste cymbals: